JinSeal/TEA.co--Django-React/README.md

 ## Potential Improvements

-- A bug on navbar loading (Nav component does not remount after login or signup as Nav is outsite routes. try refresh the page).
+- There's a bug on navbar loading (Nav component does not remount after login or signup as Nav is outsite routes. try refresh the page).
-- Responsive.
+- Responsive design.
-- CI/CD
+- Create a CI/CD pipeline.